 Service Learning

-This program is the integration of education, service and citizenship into the curriculum.
-Service learning (volunteering) teaches students how to interact in real life settings using the skills and knowledge learned in the classroom.
+Service learning is the integration of education, service and citizenship into the curriculum.
+It teaches students how to interact in real life settings using the skills and knowledge learned in the classroom.
 Providing service to others facilitates the transition from the dependency of childhood to the status of independent, caring adult.
 Our goal is to help our students to become people who find solutions to problems rather than people who wait for others to respond.

 Questions regarding Service Hours can be emailed to servicelearning@lok12.org.